barathyk/singapore-resale/README.md

 ## Project Workflow
 The following is a fundamental outline of the project:
   - The Resale Flat Prices dataset has five distinct CSV files, each representing a specific time period.
-These time periods are 1990 to 1999, 2000 to 2012, 2012 to 2014, 2015 to 2016, and 2017 onwards.
+These time periods are 1990 to 1999, 2000 to 2012, 2012 to 2014, 2015 to 2016,2017 upto 2023.
 Therefore, it is essential to merge the five distinct CSV files into a unified dataset.

   - The data will be converted into a format that is appropriate for analysis, and any required cleaning and pre-processing procedures will be carried out.
 Relevant features from the dataset, including town, flat type, storey range, floor area, flat model, and lease commence date will be extracted.
 Any additional features that may enhance prediction accuracy will also be created.